LSU Health Shreveport moving forward with promising clinical trials for COVID-19

 "Obviously, we have patients that need advanced intervention and critical care interventions.
 But we're doing it in a rigorous and methodical way, clinically testing it, to see if this kind of research and this kind of therapy will be beneficial," Doctor Kevil said.

-A second nitric oxide trail for patients hospitalized but not on ventilators is the next in line to start.
+A second nitric oxide trial for patients hospitalized but not on ventilators is the next in line to start.

-The LSUS Health Center is working with five medical facilities in the U.S. and across the world to track patient data regarding their clinical trials.
+The LSU Health Center is working with five medical facilities in the U.S. and across the world to track patient data regarding their clinical trials.

 They hope to know in about a month if these medical therapies effectively work against the coronavirus without presenting any major side effects to patients.